 Keep in mind that from the managed-service provider’s perspective, it’s essential not only to protect client files and systems but to protect their own.
 Of all the latest iterations of cybercrime, perhaps ransomware is the most pernicious.
 The subject is best understood in two related but distinct steps, which are examining the many ways that service providers guard client information and exploring the prevention and eradication of ransomware attacks.

 How MSPs Keep Client Networks and Data Secure?

-There are dozens of top-notch software solutions that MSPs use to safeguard their own and their clients’ data.
+There are dozens of top-notch software solutions that MSPs use to safeguard their own and their client’s data.
 These MSP tools for security include proprietary programs and packages that get the job done and are geared to suit a company’s unique size, age, and data risks.
 Speaking in generic terms, these tools fall into the following categories:

-- Having endpoint detection and response software: As opposed to an antivirus, which works to prevent threats from entering a system, EDR deals with detecting a threat which makes its way in and responding to it, preferably by destroying it completely and removing all traces of it from the server or individual machine.
+- Having endpoint detection and response software: As opposed to an antivirus, which works to prevent threats from entering a system, EDR deals with detecting a threat that makes its way in and responding to it, preferably by destroying it completely and removing all traces of it from the server or individual machine.
 A competent EDR program can detect suspicious activity, investigate incidents, search for specific data, hunt for threats, and stop the damage from continuing to occur even after it has begun.

 - Strict Access Control: AC is about making sure that only designated, approved personnel have access to various parts of the network, and is most often accomplished via security policies.
 Typically, only devices and users who are known to the system are actually allowed in.

 - Anti-Malware and Anti-Virus Systems: Many common viruses and malware threats can delete huge groups of files, alter entries, introduce corrupt programs into the drive, and lead to all sorts of detrimental mischief within the system.
 Anti-virus and anti-malware agents work to prevent these threats from entering at all.